-In 2021, SRS sampled milk and the following terrestrial foodstuffs: greens, watermelons, beef, cabbage, and grains.
-Based on availability, the collected grains were wheat and rye.
+In 2022, SRS sampled milk and the following terrestrial foodstuffs: greens, fruit (watermelons), beef, cabbage, and grains.
+Based on availability, the collected grains were wheat.
 SRS collected all food types from all four quadrants and the control area.
 Appendix Tables D-9 and D-10 summarize the foodstuffs and dairy results.
 The analytical results of the routine terrestrial foodstuffs and milk are consistent with 10-year trends.
-Results for most foodstuffs (83% for terrestrial foodstuffs and 92% for dairy) did not detect radionuclides.
-More than half of the detected terrestrial foodstuff results were associated with natural uranium.
+Results for most foodstuffs (73% for terrestrial foodstuffs and about 94% for dairy) did not detect radionuclides.
+About 39% of the detected terrestrial foodstuff results were associated with natural uranium.